jenncash29/Enova-Electronics-Store-Project/README.md

 </p>

 ### Loyalty Program Evaluation
 - From 2019 to 2021, non-members outperformed loyalty members in revenue, AOV, and order count.
-However, in 2022, loyalty members surpassed non-members across all key metrics.
+However, in 2022, loyalty members surpassed non-loyalty members across all key metrics.
 - Notably, in 2021, loyalty members made purchases significantly faster than non-loyalty members (48 days vs. 85 days).
 In 2022, loyalty members made purchases almost three times faster than non-loyalty members (38 days vs. 103 days).
 - The data indicates a positive trend and growing effectiveness of the loyalty program, particularly evident in 2022.